pwn2winctf/NIZKCTF/README.md

 # NIZKCTF upstream repository

 This is the upstream repository for the Non-Interactive Zero-Knowledge CTF platform, a distributed and openly auditable CTF platform that uses zero-knowledge cryptographic proofs to submit and verify the flags for Capture The Flag competitions.
-Currently only works from command line, but we are analysing the possibility of a javascript version to have an easier and more friendly interface.
+It works from command line, but we also have a [javascript version](https://github.com/pwn2winctf/NIZKCTF-js) to have an easier and more friendly interface.

 The paper describing the platform can be found [here](https://arxiv.org/pdf/1708.05844.pdf).